Timur-Cheryapov/routine-handler/README.md

 3. **Analyze Tasks**: For each user, counts:
    - **Overdue tasks**: Tasks with `finish_date` in the past
    - **Tasks without deadline**: Tasks with no `finish_date` set
-4. **Generate Report**: Creates a motivational message with:
+4. **Generate Report**: Uses GPT-4o-mini to create a personalized, motivational message with:
-   - Overall statistics
+   - Friendly greeting and overall statistics
-   - Sorted list of employees (best to worst)
-   - Emoji indicators (🏆 for 0-3 overdue, ✅ for 4-10, ⚠️ for 11+)
+   - Celebrating top performers and achievements
+   - Categorized employee list (Leaders, Excellent, Good, Needs Attention)
+   - Constructive recommendations
-   - Weekly goal and motivation
+   - Weekly goals (25% reduction target)
+   - Supportive call to action
+   - Falls back to basic formatting if AI is unavailable
 5. **Send to Telegram**: Delivers the report to the specified chat/thread

 ## Troubleshooting